Cloud7050/ff-mine/docs/guides/arr/shiva.md

 **Phase 1**

-- For Icicle Impact (Staggered), wait in the centre until all circles have appeared before trying to dodge.
+- For Icicle Impact (Staggered), wait in the centre for all circles to appear before dodging.
 Don't forget sprint\
   <img class="border" src="images/shiva-icicle-impact-staggered.png" width="500" />
 - Both weapons should be used briefly enough to not require a tank swap yet